OpenFAST/openfast/docs/source/user/testing/regression_test.rst

 GUI <https://cmake.org/download/>`__ or through the command line interface with the command ``ccmake``.

-The test specific CMake variables are
+The regression test specific CMake variables are

 - BUILD_TESTING
 - CTEST_OPENFAST_EXECUTABLE